marcoferrer/kroto-plus/README.md

     * Base services implement ```ServiceScope``` and allow overriding the initial ```coroutineContext``` used for each rpc method invocation.
     * Each services ```initialContext``` defaults to ```EmptyCoroutineContext```
     * A common case for overriding the ```initialContext``` is for setting up application specific ```ThreadContextElement``` or ```CoroutineDispatcher```, such as ```MDCContext()``` or ```newFixedThreadPoolContext(...)```

+#### Cancellation Propagation
+  * Client
+    * Both normal and exceptional coroutine scope cancellation will cancel the underlying call stream.
+See `ClientCall.cancel()` in [io.grpc.ClientCall.java](https://github.com/grpc/grpc-java/blob/master/core/src/main/java/io/grpc/ClientCall.java#214) for more details.
+    * In the case of service implementations using coroutines, this client call stream cancellation will cancel the coroutine scope of the rpc method being invoked on the server.
+  * Server
+    * Exceptional cancellation of the coroutine scope for the rpc method will be mapped to an instance of `StatusRuntimeException` and returned to the client.
+    * Normal cancellation of the coroutine scope for the rpc method will be mapped to an instance of `StatusRuntimeException` with a status of `Status.CANCELLED`, and returned to the client.
+    * Cancellation signals from the corresponding client will cancel the coroutine scope of the rpc method being invoked.

 #### Examples
 * [Unary](https://github.com/marcoferrer/kroto-plus#unary)